motleystate/dabeplech/docs/contribution_guide/parser.rst

 Parser structure
 ================

+Parsers are build on the :ref:`model previously described <contrib_model>` for your API.
 An abstract class is available to give you the main lines to build your parser:

 .. automodule:: bioapi.parsers.base